Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### Overview
 In this lesson, we will provide an introduction to the simulation method of Agent-based Modeling (often abbreviated ABM) via an Agent-based Model of a historical letter sending network, implemented with the python-package `mesa`.

-The historical case that inspires this lesson is the Republic of Letters, an early modern network of scholars who wrote each other extensively, thereby fertilizing each others thinking, which has been extensively studied with digital methods[^1][^2].
+The historical case that inspires this lesson is the Republic of Letters, an early modern network of scholars who wrote to each other extensively, thereby fertilizing each other's thinking, which has been extensively studied with digital methods[^1][^2].
 With our model, we want to better understand the social dynamics of these correspondence networks and how they were able to shape the scientific thought of the time.

 The model we are building together will be relatively basic and will only feature simple interactions like sending letters.
 Those simple interactions will lead to correspondence networks that are structurally similar to those observed in actual, historical data-sets on letter sending.